eetukarttunen/eetukarttunen/README.md

 ## About me!

-I'm a 2nd year IT master's student from Joensuu, Finland.
-I am currently working as a CMS Specialist & Developer at Meita.
+I'm a 2nd year Cyber Security-focused master's student from Joensuu, Finland.
 My favourite topics in IT are: cyber security and machine learning.
 I also love distance running & building guitars!

 ### Work experience in the following technologies: